Page Reviewed / Updated - Dec. 2018

 The MSSP Waiver has age, geographic, functional and financial eligibility requirements.
 Applicants must be at least 65 years of age and live in (or willing to move to) one of the 48 California counties where the waiver is available.
 Functionally, applicants must require the level of care typically provided in a nursing home.
 The financial requirements for the waiver are the same as the financial requirements for aging assistance programs under Medi-Cal.

 Despite seemingly rigid income guidelines, there is some flexibility to the income requirement.
-Individuals with countable monthly income of less than $1,235 per month are eligible.
-Couples can have monthly income up to $1,664.
-Persons with income exceeding that amount, but who have high medical or care expenses may still be eligible through the spend-down program in which they are required to pay a share-of-cost.
-Typically share of costs enrollees can retain about $600 per month for personal needs.
+Individuals with countable monthly income of less than $1,242 per month are eligible.
+Couples can have monthly income up to $1,682.
+Persons with income exceeding these amounts, but who have high medical or care expenses may still be eligible through the spend-down program in which they are required to pay a share-of-cost.
+Typically share of costs enrollees can retain about $600 per month as an individual and $934 as a married couple for personal needs.

-As with the income limits, persons who exceed these asset limits and even those who have some questions whether they exceed the limits should consider professional assistance for benefits planning to ensure they qualify.
+As with the income limits, persons who exceed the abovementioned asset limits, and even those who have some questions whether they exceed the limits, should consider professional assistance for benefits planning to ensure they qualify.

-The state of California intends this program to help individuals remain living at home and, therefore, the benefits of the program are selected to help them reach this goal.
-Program staff assess participants upon acceptance to make a final determination of benefits.
+The state of California intends this program to help individuals remain living at home.
+Therefore, the benefits of MSSP are selected to help them reach this goal.
+Program staff assesses participants upon acceptance into the program to make a final determination of benefits.
 They can include any of the following:

 To receive services under MSSP is a two-staged process.
-First, one must be eligible for Medi-Cal (Medicaid) and then they must obtain a slot for services under the MSSP Waiver.
-Services are not entitlements and waiting list can exist.
-One can learn more, begin the application process or request to be put on a waiting list here or by calling 1-800-510-2020.
+First, one must be eligible for Medi-Cal (Medicaid) and then he/she must obtain a slot for services under the MSSP Waiver.
+Services are not entitlements and waiting lists can exist.
+One can learn more, begin the application process, or request to be put on a waiting list here.
+Alternatively, one cal call 1-800-510-2020.

-Over 30 community health nonprofit organizations administer MSSP at the local level throughout the state.
-Once a senior is Medi-Cal enrolled, then they can be referred to their local community service provider.
+Nearly 40 community health nonprofit organizations administer MSSP at the local level throughout the state.
+Once a senior is Medi-Cal enrolled, he/she can be referred to their local community service provider.
 For a list of the county-specific social service organizations, please review the contacts available here.